 But I couldn’t have been more wrong on the whole safety front.
-So, whatever you decide don’t let your preconceived ideas of Colombia being dangerous deter you from traveling there.
+So, whatever you decide don’t let your preconceived ideas about Colombia being dangerous deter you from traveling there.

-Fast forward to now it’s difficult for me to think of a reason NOT to pick Colombia.
+Fast forward to now it’s difficult for me to think of a reason NOT to pick Colombia to learn Spanish.
 Ask anyone who has visited lately and they will talk about how they fell in love with the country.
 Yes, Colombia has had a troubled past, but it is quickly becoming a favorite with backpackers and nature loving travelers.
 Colombia has something for everyone!